Rakeela/dragora-notes/2021-4-12-Eighty-Second.md

 I still don't like the psychoactivity profile of cannabis, but if it makes me more capable of doing math without *horrible suffering*, it is at least in this context nootropic.

 ---
+I know that I've been a disruptive person all my life...
+Bitter, opinionated, and disruptive.
+I believe in my causes!
+Yet I also wish I could say that there was something which would change me in that respect.
+I fear that even if everything went my way, I would still be trapped in old sorrows and my great disagreements with humanity.

+I feel like there's something wrong with how I've expressed this passage, and I don't know what it is.

+If I did change, what would I change to?
+What is my other potential?
+I feel like there's something obscure wrong with my life; something I am powerless against.
+If someone could identify that and fix it, who would I become?

+---
 Back to [[day-post-archive]]